system-dev-formations/todo-flask-postgres/README.md

 # Todo-flask-postgresql
-Example on how to set up a multi-containers platform using Python-Flask and postgres database and pgadmin4
+Example on how to set up a multi-containers platform using Python-Flask, postgresql12 database and Pgadmin4

 ## How to set up the environment platform
 Start a Postgresql database container